Generic Name: Megestrol acetate

 Because of the potential for adverse effects on the newborn, nursing should be discontinued if Megestrol Acetate Oral Suspension, USP is required.

 Breakthrough bleeding was observed in all 10 female patients participating in the clinical trials.
 Megestrol Acetat Oral Suspension, USP is a progesterone derivative, which may induce vaginal bleeding in women.

 Safety and effectiveness in pediatric patients have not been established.

-Clinical studies of Megestrol acetate oral suspension in the treatment of anorexia, cachexia, or an unexplained, significant weight loss in patients with AIDS did not include sufficient numbers of patients aged 65 years and older to determine whether they respond differently than younger patients.
+Clinical studies of Megestrol acetate in the treatment of anorexia, cachexia, or an unexplained, significant weight loss in patients with AIDS did not include sufficient numbers of patients aged 65 years and older to determine whether they respond differently than younger patients.
 Other reported clinical experience has not identified differences in responses between elderly and younger patients.
-In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease of other drug therapy.
+In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 Megestrol acetate is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.

 Clinical Adverse Events